Frequently Asked QuestionsCourts of Saskatchewan

 With very few exceptions, jobs in the court system are advertised and staffed through the Saskatchewan Public Service Commission.
 You can find more information at the Commission’s website.

 The exceptions are Judges and Justices of the Peace.
-Lawyers seeking appointment to the Court of Appeal or Court of Queen’s Bench must apply to the Office of the Commissioner for Federal Judicial Affairs.
+Lawyers seeking appointment to the Court of Appeal or Court of King’s Bench must apply to the Office of the Commissioner for Federal Judicial Affairs.
 Lawyers seeking appointment to the Provincial Court must apply to the Saskatchewan Provincial Court Judicial Council.

 Justice of the Peace vacancies are advertised and application forms are available from the Office of the Supervising Justice of the Peace.
 The Office maintains an inventory of applicants and will contact interested individuals as vacancies occur.
 Applicants must successfully complete an interview process to be recommended for an appointment.